“The unprinted space has its own presence.”

 In this video presentation, SooMin discusses her practice, the importance of landscape in her images and how walking can change how we experience the world.

-Whether you are a complete beginner or returning to etching, you will come out of this five evening course with great skills and unique prints.
+Whether you are looking for a greater understanding of the hard ground technique or are a complete beginner to etching, you will come out of this four week evening course with new skills and a small edition of unique prints.